Anaxagoras: History, Achievements & Facts

 Generally regarded as one of the most distinguished Pre-Socratic philosophers of ancient Greece, Anaxagoras of Clazomenae is best known for his physical theory of the universe that states that a part of every thing can be found in every thing.
 According to the Clazomenae-born philosopher, the mind or intellect (i.e. nous) is what gave birth to the universe.
 Based on his doctrine of nous (mind or reason), he opined that the power of the mind can influence the growth of living things.

-A renowned cosmologist of his era, Anaxagoras is credited with being the first to produce a correct explanation of how eclipses occur.
+A renowned cosmologist of his era, Anaxagoras is also credited with being the first to produce a correct explanation of how eclipses occur.
 His scientific investigations allowed him to come out with some scientific theories about the sun, the moon, rainbows, meteors, and stars.
 On the latter, he stated that they were fiery stones.

 Anaxagoras: Fast Facts

 Born: c.
 500 b.c.

 Place of birth: Clazomenae, Anatolia (modern day Turkey)

 Died: c.
 428 b.c.

 Areas of interest: Natural philosophy, including cosmology, astronomy, and philosophy

 Most known for: discovering the real cause of eclipses